sihui24/ABL-SSGN/README.md

 # ABL-SSGN
-This code is about the model ABL-SSGN for brainn disorder diagnosis, such as ASD, ADHD.
-The validation of the model based on experiments on public dataset ABIDE and ADHD-200.
+This code is about the model ABL-SSGN for brain disorder diagnosis, such as ASD, and ADHD.
+The validation of the model is based on experiments on the public dataset ABIDE and ADHD-200.
-Outline:
-XX
-XX
-XX
-XX
+Note:
+1、dataloader.py: load data and data processing.
+2、main_brain.py: run this file for training and testing.
+3、model.py: the network.

-The complete code will be public after paper accepted.
+The complete code will be public soon after the paper is accepted.